NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

     - Think about what you want to look out for on-site as it relates to your project

 - **Field trip**
-    - Bus leaves Welcome Center Sunday 12:30pm
+    - Bus leaves Welcome Center Sunday 1:30pm
-    - Returning to Welcome Center approximately 8:30pm
+    - Returning to Welcome Center 8pm (latest)

 Due before start of next class